Comparing Zevia PBC (ZVIA) & Its Rivals

 |2.43

-This table compares Zevia PBC and its rivals top-line revenue, earnings per share (EPS) and valuation.
+This table compares Zevia PBC and its competitors revenue, earnings per share and valuation.

 |Gross Revenue